threedi/tema-demo/README.md

 ## Setup

 The sketch below shows the suggested setup, followed by the textual explanation of the various parts.
-Basically we use the context broker in combination with a custom vocabulary + three small dockers inside the K3S cluster + our own S3 storage for shuttling info back and forth.
+Basically we use the context broker in combination with a custom vocabulary + three **small and simple** dockers inside the K3S cluster + our own S3 storage for shuttling info back and forth.

 ![Sketch of the suggested setup](suggested-setup.png)